PeterGemmell/Vet_Project/README.md

 # Vet_project
 Solo Project

-Individual project- vet practise management system to launch:
+Individual project-vet practise management system to launch:

 *in command line navigate to Vet_project folder

 *in command line ensure ‘controller.rb’ file is visible and use the command ‘ruby controller.rb’